kfrederix/single-spa-angular-esm/doc/background.md

 Since we don't need to support Internet Explorer anymore, we can now confidently rely on `<script type="importmap">` being [natively supported by all modern browsers](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap).

-However, there are 3 features that we would like to encorporate in our architecture that are currently not supported by native importmap implementations:
+However, there are 3 features that we would like to incorporate in our architecture that are currently not supported by native importmap implementations:

  - external importmaps: i.e. `<script type="importmap" src="...">`
  - multiple importmaps: native browser implementations support only 1 importmap